Nikon d3500 vs Nikon d5600 comparison:

 When selecting the best camera for portraiture, there are many factors to consider.

-One of the most important is deciding to use a crop sensor or a full frame.
+One of the most important is using a crop sensor or a full frame.

-Nikon D3500 and Nikon D5600 scored 56 for portrait photography, placing them in the middle of the pack as candidates.
+Nikon D3500 and Nikon D5600 scored 56 for portrait photography, placing them as candidates in the middle of the pack.

 Daily Photography: